Curtiss P-40 Warhawk: Flying Tigers (American Volunteer Group)

-Compared to opposing Japanese fighters, the P-40B's strengths were that it was sturdy, well armed, faster in a dive and possessed an excellent rate of roll.
+Compared to opposing Japanese fighters, the P-40B's strengths were that it was sturdy, well-armed, faster in a dive and possessed an excellent rate of roll.
 While the P-40s could not match the maneuverability of the Japanese Army air arm's Nakajima Ki-27s and Ki-43s, nor the much more famous Zero naval fighter in slow, turning dogfights, at higher speeds the P-40s were more than a match.
-AVG leader Claire Chennault trained his pilots to use the P-40's particular performance advantages.
+Chennault trained his pilots to use the P-40's particular performance advantages.
 The P-40 had a higher dive speed than any Japanese fighter aircraft of the early war years, for example, and could exploit so-called "boom-and-zoom" tactics.
 The AVG was highly successful, and its feats were widely publicized by an active cadre of international journalists to boost sagging public morale at home.
 According to its official records, in just 6 1/2 months, the Flying Tigers destroyed 297 enemy aircraft for the loss of just four of its own in air-to-air combat.

-In the spring of 1942, the AVG received a small number of Model E's.
+In early 1942, the AVG received a small number of Model E's.
 Each came equipped with a radio, six .50-caliber machine guns, and auxiliary bomb racks that could hold 35-lb fragmentation bombs.
 Chennault's armorer added bomb racks for 570-lb Russian bombs, which the Chinese had in abundance.
 These planes were used in the battle of the Salween River Gorge in late May 1942, which kept the Japanese from entering China from Burma and threatening Kunming.
 Spare parts, however, remained in short supply.
 "Scores of new planes...were now in India, and there they stayed—in case the Japanese decided to invade... the AVG was lucky to get a few tires and spark plugs with which to carry on its daily war."